Frequently Asked Questions

 How are Fresh Stop sites chosen?

-Neighborhoods interested in forming a Fresh Stop Market approach New Roots, often through churches, community centers, housing authorities or other places where people congregate.
+Neighborhoods interested in forming a Fresh Stop Market approach New Roots, often through churches, community centers, businesses or other places where people congregate.
 We require a commitment of at least twelve committed leaders to come to the table to help create, operate and sustain the Fresh Stop Market a year in advance of the growing season.
 New Roots helps with the organizing to pull together the leadership team.

 What are the other requirements of a Fresh Stop Market site?